go to main contents

 • Coordination: Mª Antonia Martorell Poveda (mariaantonia.martorell(ELIMINAR)@urv.cat)

-• Community organization: Pere Mata Foundation.
+• Organisation: Pere Mata Foundation.

 • Summary:This project arose from the 1st Social Projects Market and was carried out during the 2014/2015 academic year.
 The aim was to carry out a final degree project on an approach to the current perceptions about stigma in mental health, in order to assess actions and generate changes in social perspective.
 To this end, students reviewed the bibliography and engaged in discussion groups by which they intended to get a panoramic view of the meaning of the participants towards health and mental illness.
 They detected a considerable lack of knowledge and misinformation about mental health, which reinforces stereotypes and prejudices in today's society.
 The need to combat stigma in education, health and citizenship was also evident.
 Likewise, they showed the importance of raising citizen awareness by making information available and encouraging contact between the general public and people with mental illness through community support networks.